run-ai/docs/docs/Administrator/Cluster-Setup/cluster-troubleshooting.md

 kubectl logs -n runai nvidia-device-plugin-daemonset-<id>
 ```

 If the log contains an error, it means that NVIDIA-related prerequisites have not been met.
-Review step 1 in [NVIDIA prerequisites](../Installing-Run-AI-on-an-on-premise-Kubernetes-Cluster/#step-1-nvidia).
+Review [NVIDIA prerequisites](nvidia.md).
 Verify that:

 * Step 1.1: CUDA Toolkit is installed
 * Step 1.2: NVIDIA Docker is installed.
 A typical issue here is the installation of the _NVIDIA Container Toolkit_ instead of _NVIDIA Docker 2_.